Designing Block Messages

 message: "Batch delete of {args.batch_size} records exceeds the limit of 100.
 Reduce the batch size."Approval Messages

-The tool is paused, not denied.
+The tool is paused, not blocked.
 The agent needs to know the call is waiting for a human decision.

 Pattern: "[Action] requires approval.
 [Who/what is needed]." or "[Action] pending approval from [approver]."